Need Somewhere Safe?

 If you are worried about your abuser finding you in Sheffield, you can present at another local authority, and they may have the same duty to provide safe housing, or you can ask Sheffield City Council to help place you in another local authority area.
 However, some authorities place importance on you having a local connection.

 Alternatively you may wish to remain in your home.
 Sheffield Council Housing Service, Housing Associations and other landlords may have policies around domestic abuse and may be able to assist you in removing your partner from the tenancy.
-You can possibly apply for an Occupation Order to legally prevent your abuser from entering your home for a period.
-The Council’s Sanctuary Scheme can strengthen security at your home, if you fear further attacks once your partner has left.
+You can possibly apply for an Occupation Order to legally prevent your abuser from entering your home for a period and use the Sanctuary Scheme

 If you are worried about your rights in relation to housing you can get legal advice from a solicitor.